 The Basics of Bitcoin Terminology

-Bitcoin, in a general sense, is the world’s first and most popular decentralized electronic currency.
-There is, however, a slight difference in meaning when the word is capitalized, versus when it isn’t.
+Bitcoin is the world’s first and most popular decentralised electronic currency.
+There is, however, a slight difference in meaning when the word is capitalised versus when it isn’t.
 The word is capitalised when referring to the entire concept or the network itself.
 On the other hand, when written without capitalisation, this refers to the currency unit.

-This is used as an abbreviation for the actual currency, it is commonly used to represent one coin.
+This is used as an abbreviation for the actual currency and is commonly used to represent one coin.

 Peer To Peer (P2P)

-P2P follows on from decentralization.
-A peer-to-peer network is one in which users communicate directly, rather than a central server.
-The system works like an organized collective.
+P2P follows from decentralisation.
+A peer-to-peer network is where users communicate directly rather than on a central server.
+The system works like an organised collective.
 In the case of Bitcoin, the network has been constructed so that each user transmits the transactions of all other users.

 Coins are released into the market through a process of mining.
-Mining is the act of completing complex mathematical problems to validate and verify transactions on the blockchain and create new blocks.
+Mining is completing complex mathematical problems to validate and verify transactions on the blockchain and create new blocks.
 This requires powerful computers.
-Once the mathematical puzzle is solved, the reward is the release of new BTC.
+Once the mathematical puzzle is solved, the reward is the release of a new BTC.
 Those performing these tasks are called miners.

-Bitcoin blockchain participants each have a public key, which functions as an account number.
+Bitcoin blockchain participants each have a public key as an account number.
 It is a combination of letters and numbers, which allows you to receive BTC.
 A public address is a cryptographic hash of the public key.
 This is the only information you need to provide to somebody who needs to pay you in BTC.

-Similar to the way that the public key functions as your account number, the private key functions as your password or ATM pin.
+Similar to how the public key functions as your account number, the private key functions as your password or ATM pin.
 You are the only one who knows this alphanumeric string of characters, and it should stay that way.
-The private key allows you to send and access coin from your wallet through a cryptographic signature.
+The private key lets you send and access coins from your wallet through a cryptographic signature.

 This is one of the simplest parts of bitcoin terminology, yet it is quite important.
 Essentially, it is a digital equivalent of a normal wallet.
 In it, you can store and receive the currency safely.
 It contains your private key, so you can spend the coins.
 You can have more than one wallet if you please; each will show you the balance of the coin it holds.

 More Complex Points in Bitcoin Terminology

-The processing power of the mining network is measured by the hash rate.
-When miners verify transactions and ensure that the blockchain is secure, their hardware performs intensive computational operations.
+The hash rate measures the processing power of the mining network.
+When miners verify transactions and ensure the blockchain is secure, their hardware performs intensive computational operations.
 These operations are output in hashes per second.
 For example, when a network reaches a hash rate of 10 Th/s, it can compute 10 trillion calculations per second.

 In bitcoin terminology, this is the specific hash function that miners make use of to secure transactions.

-In bitcoin terminology, when a miner successfully mines a block on the network, a block reward is an incentive for them to ensure that the network is secure.
-It is a part of a coinbase transaction and can encompass transaction fees.
+In bitcoin terminology, when miners successfully mine a block on the network, a block reward incentivises them to ensure the network is secure.
+It is part of a coinbase transaction and can encompass transaction fees.
 Approximately every four years, the block reward is halved.

 The total amount of BTC that can ever exist is 21 million.
 In other words, the creation of the currency is capped at 21 million.
 Since they are not infinite, they are considered to be rare.
 For this reason, the number of BTC generated per block is decreased by 50% every four years.
 This process is called halving.
 The last halving is expected to occur in 2140.

-This is a representation of a public or private key that can be scanned by digital cameras.
-It works in a similar way to a barcode on an item you purchase in the store.
+This represents a public or private key that digital cameras can scan.
+It works similarly to a barcode on an item you purchase in the store.

 BIP (Bitcoin Improvement Proposal)

-The BIP is a document that is circulated to all who form part of the Bitcoin community.
+The BIP is a document circulated to all members of the Bitcoin community.
 Its purpose is to provide information or outline new features for the crypto.
 Suggestions, new features, and design alterations are submitted as a BIP.
 The user who submits it must build consensus among participants.

 Learn Bitcoin Terminology and Get Ahead

 For many, learning about BTC seems like a tedious and cumbersome task.
 The intricacies of the subject seem to discourage many from using it.
-However, once you have a good grasp of bitcoin terminology, these intricacies are sure to be less complex.
-Keep the bitcoin glossary by your side, and you can’t go wrong.
+However, once you understand bitcoin terminology, these intricacies will surely be less complex.
+Keep the bitcoin glossary by your side; you can’t go wrong.